Catherine-Awuletey/Catherine/README.md

 I'm an aspiring Software Engineer with the zeal to learn and grow.

-Proficent in Peact Js and Tailwind CSS
+Proficent in React Js and Tailwind CSS